tmolnar0831/ansible-deploy-playbooks/README.md

 Deploy Debian and RHEL machines in my KVM infrastructure.

-## Group variables for the playbook
+## Group variables for the playbooks

 These variables can be in the group_vars: